zerodev2/zero/README.md

 git checkout master
 ```

-* Download cryptographice keys (needs to be done once)
+* Download cryptographic keys (needs to be done once only)
 ```
 ./zcutil/fetch-params.sh
 ```